uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 What if we don’t know what the function is called?
 Or if we want general help about R?

 -   The function `help.start()` is a good starting point: it opens a browser of official R help.
 -   If you want to search for a word in all the documentation, you can use the `??` syntax.
 For example, try executing `??anova`.
 -   Finally, you will often go to your web browser and search for a particular question, or a specific error message: most times, there already is an answer somewhere on the Internet.
-The challenge is to ask the right question\!
+The challenge is to ask the right question!

 ## Create a folder structure

 To keep it tidy, we are creating 3 folders in our project directory:

 -   scripts
 -   data
 -   plots

 For that, we use the function `dir.create()`: